open-aviation/tangram/docs/plugins/frontend.md

+!!! note
+    The first section covers the experimental v0.2 frontend plugins, while the second half covers the legacy v0.1 frontend plugins.

 Frontend plugins are standalone NPM packages that add new widgets and functionality to the `tangram` web interface.
 This system is designed for modularity, allowing you to build and share custom UI components.

 ## 1. Project Structure